SIMEXP/niak/niak_installation.md

 sudo groupadd docker
 # Then add user USERNAME to the docker group
 sudo usermod -a -G docker USERNAME
+# Activate the new group
+newgrp docker
 ```
 All the members of the docker group will have access to the docker service.
-For the docker group to become effective, you will need to either logout and login or restart your system.
+For the docker group to become effective, you may need to either logout and login or restart your system.

 #### Running NIAK in a Jupyter Notebook